hslu-ige-laes/lora-devices-ttn/docs/sensors/emu-professional-II.md

 {: .no_toc }

 - Manufacturer: <a href="https://www.emuag.ch/" target="_blank">EMU Electronic AG</a>
-- Product: <a href="https://www.emuag.ch/produkte/energiezaehler/emu-professional-ii/" target="_blank">Professional II 3/5 LoRa</a>
+- Product: <a href="https://www.emuag.ch/produkte/energiezaehler/emu-professional-ii/" target="_blank">Professional II LoRa</a>

-The EMU Professional II is a 3-Phase Energy Meter with MID B+D approval, measures current over transformers or direct.
+The EMU Professional II is a 3-Phase Energy Meter with MID B+D approval.
+It is available in two variants:

+- **Professional II 3/5 LoRa**: measurement over current transformers (max.
+5A secondary)
+- **Professional II 3/100 LoRa**: direct measurement up to max.
+100A

+The LoRa interface and payload decoder are identical for both variants (confirmed in the EMU LoRa manual).

 ---